-As we start a new year, let’s pause and look around.
+Coping in trials and sufferings in the new year will be as challenging as it is today.
+Still, as we start the new year, let’s pause and look around.
 Many folks are financially unhealthy and feeling severe stress.
 Economic uncertainty in the USA and worldwide provides a less than optimistic outlook.
 This situation is exacerbated by the predictable pathetic mismanagement in the USA’s economy where again, they dodged needed tough decisions.

 We haven’t yet fallen off the fiscal cliff, but we will be amassing more debt on a weakened foundation.
 Indeed, in a couple month’s the president and Congress will repeat discussions on increasing the debt ceiling.
 No doubt, again they will resolve it temporarily by “punting” the problem a few months or a few years.